microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 Update-WinGetPackage Microsoft.PowerShell -Version 7.4.4.0
 ```

-This sample updates the Microsoft.PowerShell package to version 7.4.4.0.
-No specific property to
-identify the query string "Microsoft.PowerShell" as a package identifier.
+This example shows how to update a specific version of a package using a query.
+The command does a
+query search for packages matching `Microsoft.PowerShell`.
+The results of the search a limited to
+matches with the version of `7.4.4.0`.

 ## PARAMETERS

 ### -AllowHashMismatch

+Allows you to download package even when the SHA256 hash for an installer or a dependency does not
-Update the package even if the installer download SHA256 doesn't match the manifest.
+match the SHA256 hash in the WinGet package manifest.

 ```yaml
 Type: System.Management.Automation.SwitchParameter